Close

 Florian08/02/2020 at 06:34 0 comments

-I received my CC debugger (a cheap knockoff bought on AliExpress) and tried right away to flash my CC2530 module: success!
+I finally received my CC debugger (a cheap knockoff from AliExpress) and immediately set to work flashing my CC2530 module: success!

-Just for reference, I used this documentation on how to flash using TI SmartRFR software and for the firmware itself, I built one based on Z-Stack 3.0.2 following this tutorial I mentionned before (you can download the hex file from the Files section: CC2530ZNP-with-SBL (Z-Stack 3.0.2).hex).
+For those interested in the process, I followed this documentation on using the TI SmartRFR software to flash the module.
+The firmware I used was based on Z-Stack 3.0.2, built following this tutorial I mentioned before (you can download the hex file from the Files section: CC2530ZNP-with-SBL (Z-Stack 3.0.2).hex).

-To check if my flashing was successful or not, I used TI Z-Tool software (don't forget to check "Scan all Enabled com ports (startup and manual scan)" in Tools > Settings > Serial Devices > Auto Scan).
+To check that the flash was successful, I used the TI Z-Tool software (don't forget to check "Scan all Enabled com ports (startup and manual scan)" in Tools > Settings > Serial Devices > Auto Scan).

-Also, while I was waiting for my CC Debugger to be delivered, I looked around on the Internet for possible reasons why my previous attempts at flashing the CC2530 module failed.
-I didn't find anything relevant so I decided to check carefully my components and found out the solder joint of D5 on my Wemos D1 mini was cracked...
-A quick rework and I successfully flashed my firmware using CC loader library (for those interested, I also uploaded the bin file in the Files section).
+While waiting for my CC Debugger to arrive, I looked around on the Internet for possible reasons why my previous attempts might have failed.
+Although I didn't find anything directly related, I decided to take a closer look at my components and found out the solder joint of D5 on my Wemos D1 mini was cracked...
+A quick rework and I successfully flashed the firmware using CC loader library (for those interested, I also uploaded the bin file in the Files section).

 • Zigbee, my future nemesis?